-Mary Laura Philpott is an essayist whose writing appears in publications including The New York Times, The Paris Review, The Washington Post, O The Oprah Magazine, and others.
+Mary Laura Philpott is the author of I Miss You When I Blink, her nationally bestselling debut memoir-in-essays.
+Her writing also appears in publications including The New York Times, The Paris Review Daily, The Washington Post, O The Oprah Magazine, and others.
 Across her work, Mary Laura examines the overlap of the absurd and the profound in life, literature, and culture.

-Mary Laura is also the author and illustrator of the book Penguins with People Problems; the founding editor of MUSING, the digital magazine published by Parnassus Books; and an Emmy-award winning co-host of A Word on Words, a literary interview show on Nashville Public Television.
+Additionally, Mary Laura is the author and illustrator of the book Penguins with People Problems; the “book enthusiast at large” for Parnassus Books, where she was also the founding editor of the digital magazine MUSING; and an Emmy-award winning co-host of A Word on Words, a literary interview show on Nashville Public Television.
 She enjoys traveling around the country to speak with people about creativity, work, the ups and downs of perfectionism, reinvention, reading, and writing.
 She lives in Nashville, Tennessee, with her family.